jasongullifer/languageEntropy/README.md

 This package and the functions within were developed by Jason Gullifer with conceptual input from Debra Titone.

-If you use this package in your research, please consider citing us:
+If you use this package in your research, please consider referencing our other work:

     ##
     ## To cite languageEntropy in publications use: